-As with many of the older models that fell under the previous set of Department of Energy regulations (see below), the FFAP7033T1 is disappearing from store shelves, so you'll have an easier time finding the Frigidiare FFAD5033W1.
+As with many of the older models that fell under the previous set of Department of Energy regulations (see below), the FFAP7033T1 is disappearing from store shelves, so you'll have an easier time finding the Frigidiare FFAP5033W1 or its pump-less sibling, the FFAD5033W1.

 The GE APER50LZ is a close second to the Frigidaire FFAP7033T1.
 It's the only other dehumidifier on our list with an active water pump, although you also have the option to passively drain the tank using a hose or by carrying the bucket to a sink.

 This device comes with all the features you'd expect in a top-ranked dehumidifier, including a digital display for indicator lights and changing timer, speed and humidity settings.

 On performance and noise levels, the GE APER50LZ is right in line with the Frigidaire.
 The biggest difference is in design: There's no option for wrapping or storing the power cord, and the handles may be difficult to grab.
 Setting up the passive drain is also not terribly convenient.

 That said, the GE APER50LZ is an equal alternative to the Frigidaire FFAP7033T1 if you can find it at a better price.